Getting Real ROI from a Voice AI Free Trial in India

 2. Choose the Right Voice and Language

 Navigate to the Voice tab in the Bolti dashboard.
-You will see a grid of voice cards displaying names (like Anushka or Aria), gender badges, languages, and characteristics (e.g., warm, professional, energetic).
+You will see a grid of voice cards displaying names (like Aria, Marcus, Anushka, or Irisha), gender badges, languages, and characteristics (e.g., warm, professional, energetic).

 3. Configure the Tech Stack for Low Latency

 Every voice agent is a combination of four distinct providers.
-To minimize delay, configure your agent's settings using these recommended combinations:
+To minimize delay, configure your agent's settings using these recommended combinations in the Speech and LLM tabs:

 What key metrics should you evaluate during your trial?